lyohonson/superservice-test/README.md

 The values for the parameters above depend on how you run superservice.

-Allure reports will be generated automatically and open in default browser after build.
+Allure reports will be generated automatically and opened in default browser after build.